Ketosis: What It Is, the Science Behind It, and When It Works Best

 What Is Ketosis?

-Ketosis is a natural metabolic state in which the body shifts from using glucose (sugar) as its main energy source to burning fat for fuel.
-When carbohydrate intake is low, the liver converts fatty acids into ketone bodies—primarily beta-hydroxybutyrate (BHB), acetoacetate, and acetone—which become the body’s alternative energy source for the brain, muscles, and organs.
+Ketosis is a natural metabolic state in which the body shifts from relying on glucose (sugar) as its primary fuel to burning fat for energy.
+When carbohydrate intake drops, the liver converts fatty acids into ketone bodies—primarily beta-hydroxybutyrate (BHB), acetoacetate, and acetone—which then supply energy to the brain, muscles, and other organs.
 (1)

 Ketosis, Fasting, and Metabolic Flexibility